MicrosoftDocs/biztalk-docs/biztalk/core/how-to-use-multi-part-message-types.md

     |--------------|-----------------|
     |**Type Modifier**|Determines the scope of the multi-part message type:<br /><br /> -   **Private—**Access to this multi-part message type is limited to the containing module.<br />-   **Public—**Access to this multi-part message type is not limited.<br />-   **Internal—**Access to this multi-part message type is limited to modules within the same project.|

-### To add parts to an existing multi-part message
+## Add parts to an existing multi-part message

 -   [!INCLUDE[btsBizTalkServerNoVersion](../includes/btsbiztalkservernoversion-md.md)] provides the ability to add parts to a multi part XLANG message and also to refer to a message part by an index greater than the originally declared number of parts if the part exists.
 This functionality may be useful for sending or receiving SMTP messages with a variable number of attachments.
 This functionality is implemented as follows: